SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

 ---

 ## Overview
-This sections shows you how to create a microservice that can be run on cumulocity.com, using cumulocity-microservice sdk.
+This sections shows you how to create a microservice that can be run on cumulocity.com, using Cumulocity Microservice SDK.

 ## Prerequisites

-Create and account on cumulocity.com.
+Create an account on cumulocity.com.
 For example by using free trial.
 At this step you will be provided with a dedicated URL address.

 Verify that you have Maven 3 installed with Java (7+):